-Feature Writing is a literary and critically recognised form of writing in Journalism.
-It involves writing featured articles on trending topics, great personalities and relevant issues.
-This form of writing is generally longer than a specific news story and more informative.
+Feature Writing is a popular form of writing in Journalism, which involves writing featured articles on trending topics, great personalities and relevant issues.
+This form of writing is generally longer and informative than any news story.
 Feature writings are used extensively in magazines, newspapers and online media.
-It covers a story in great depth and is intended to captivate the audience’s attention to a specific cause by looking at the story from a different angle.
-Did you know there is a Pulitzer Prize for Feature Writing?
+It captivates the audience’s attention by covering a story in-depth from a unique angle.
 Keep reading to learn more about feature writing and how to craft the best feature.

 This Blog Includes: